 This is not just limited to the content strategy and managing the tone of communication but also entails:

-- Maintain differentiation: While following trends and topical themes is excellent, ask yourself if they are really relevant to you.
+- Maintaining differentiation: While following trends and topical themes is excellent, ask yourself if they are really relevant to you.

 For example: Is the global Black Lives Matter movement from this year relevant to an Indian brand?